Yandex Cloud

 3. Under Service dashboards, select:

-• Yandex MPP Analytics for PostgreSQL — Cluster Overview to configure cluster alerts.
+• Yandex MPP Analytics for PostgreSQL — Cluster Overview to set up cluster alerts.

-• Yandex MPP Analytics for PostgreSQL — Host Overview to configure host alerts.
+• Yandex MPP Analytics for PostgreSQL — Host Overview to set up host alerts.

 4. In the indicator chart, click and select Create alert.